No place for a water bottle on your electric bike?

 If the SKS solution does not appeal to you, you could try getting a good CamelBak to carry on your back.
 Just do not get one that requires two hands to release the valve and actually drink from it.
-These are useless for cyclists (except those rare, talented cyclists who can cycle with no hands).
+These are useless for cyclists.
+Apart from those rare, talented cyclists who can cycle with no hands.
 I made this mistake, and the cheap CamelBak I ordered was useless.

 Bottom line on how to carry a water bottle on your electric bike

 Obviously, I recommend the SKS system, which works perfectly for me and for Maggie.
 It’s a very rugged system that does not wear out with time and use.
-The second best solution, to my mind, is to find a CamelBak that works for you.
+The second best solution is to find a CamelBak that works for you.
 The drawback is that I don’t personally find it very comfortable to carry your water on your back.
 Of course, millions of camels would disagree with me!

 Did you like this post or find it useful?
 If so, please support us and our blog: